-The appliances you buy are covered by warranties provided by the law.
-These warranties automatically apply without charge, even if the merchant or the manufacturer claims to sell without warranties.
-Among these warranties are:
+The appliances you buy are covered by warranties provided for by law.
+These warranties apply automatically and without charge, even if the merchant or the manufacturer claims to sell the appliance with no warranty.
+These warranties are:

 - the use warranty;